-Heat is typically removed and dissipated from the LED using some sort of heat sink or heat sink/cooling fan combination; the size and shape of which will depend on:
+Heat is typically removed and dissipated from the LED using a heat sink or heat sink/cooling fan combination; the size and shape of which will depend on:

-Ideally you would perform a detailed thermal analysis using thermal modeling software to design an effective cooling system, but since this type of software is usually quite expensive, most designers take a more empirical approach using trial and error to determine just how to effectively cool the LEDs they are powering.
+Ideally, you would perform a detailed thermal analysis using thermal modeling software to design an effective cooling system, but since this type of software is usually quite expensive, most designers take a more empirical approach using trial and error to determine if the LED is being adequately cooled.

-As a starting point, you can get an idea as to what size of heatsink you will need using a fairly simple thermal model that calculates the thermal conductivity (°C/Watt, or just °C/W) value of the heat sink you will need by considering:
+As a starting point, you can get an idea as to what size of heat sink you will need using a relatively simple thermal model that calculates the thermal conductivity (°C/Watt, or just °C/W) value of the heat sink you will need by considering:

-- The sum of all the thermal resistances between the LED junction and the ambient air.
+- The sum of all the thermal resistance between the LED junction and the ambient air

-With all of this information, you can use the calculator below to determine what the minimum °C/W rating you will need for your heat sink.
+With this information, you can use the calculator below to determine what the minimum °C/W rating you will need for your heat sink.

-Note that the calculator we provide can only determine the °C/W rating of the heat sink needed for a single LED.
-You could use the results as guidance in selecting a heat sink for multiple LEDs, but that will not consider factors such as the distance between each LED, total wattage of multiple LEDs, etc. So you would need to experiment further to ensure that the heat sink you select will be adequate.
+Note that the calculator we provide can only determine the °C/W rating of a heat sink for a single LED.
+You could use the results as guidance in selecting a heat sink for multiple LEDs, but this will not consider factors such as the distance between each LED, total wattage of multiple LEDs, etc. So you would need to experiment further to ensure that the heat sink you select will be adequate.

-For example, if you check the technical document for cool white Rebel LEDs, you will find that the maximum LED Junction Temperature is listed as 150°C. However, ideally you would want to operate the LED well below that limit.
+For example, if you check the technical document for cool white Rebel LEDs, you will find that the maximum LED Junction Temperature is listed as 150°C. Ideally, you will want to operate the LED well below that limit.
 Say, 100°C, for example.
-The trade off, of course, is that you will need a much larger heat sink to keep the junction temperature of the LED at a lower temperature.
+The trade-off, of course, is that you will need a much larger heat sink.

 If you are having trouble coming up with a high enough °C/W value using the calculator (higher °C/W values means you can use smaller heat sinks), then try making small increases in the junction temperature until you find a °C/W value that will work for you.

-If at all possible, you should avoid operating Rebel LEDs at junction temperatures much above 100°C. This is because there is a significant drop off in the projected lifetime of the LED as you get closer to the maximum operating temperature..
-You will find a number of graphs that illustrate this drop off on pages 7 to 12 of Lumileds Rebel LED Reliability document.
+If at all possible, you should avoid operating Rebel LEDs at junction temperatures much above 100°C. This is because there is a significant drop off in the projected lifetime of the LED as you get closer to the maximum operating temperature.
+You will find several graphs that illustrate this drop off on pages 7 to 12 of Lumileds Rebel LED Reliability document.

 This is usually called Typical Thermal Resistance Junction to Thermal Pad (°C/W) in the LED technical documentation.

-You will find the °C/W rating for all of the heat sinks that we offer on this website, on each product's detailed information page.
+You will find the °C/W rating for all of the heat sinks that we offer on each heat sinks detailed information page.
 Any heat sink with a value that is equal to or lower than the °C/W value generated by this calculator should be suitable.
 However, you will still need to confirm that the heat sink is providing adequate cooling by measuring the LED junction temperature.
 Lumileds has produced a document that details exactly how to measure LED junction temperature here.